Exploring the Ruins in Lopburi, Thailand’s Ancient Monkey Town

 There were a few baby monkeys hanging around the temple.
 These are the best kind of monkeys — too young to have disturbing sex right in front of you and too small to pick fights with other monkeys at the drop of a hat.
 This little one that I photographed stared straight at me for about 2 minutes; I’m almost convinced he was smiling.
 The monkey temple is in the centre of town and is a 5 minute walk from the train station.
 If you’re only stopping off in Lopburi for an hour or so to break up a train journey it’s the best place to go (along with the temple complex directly across the road from the station, but more on that later).

 Ban Wichayen housed foreign ambassadors during the reign of King Narai.
 One famous former resident was Constantine Phaulkon, a Greek adventurer who grew wealthy as an adviser to the king.
 He annoyed lots of people and was then beheaded just before his powerful ally died.
-The complex is now in ruin but the mix of Asian and European design is still clearly evident.
+The complex is now in ruins but the mix of Asian and European design is still clearly evident.
 Sadly there are no monkeys in this area but it’s still a worthy stop on the Lopburi ruins hopping circuit.

 Wat Phra Si Ratana Mahathat

-We headed to this Khmer era set of ruins at around 5 pm, assuming it would be a good place to watch the sunset.
+We headed to this Khmer-era set of ruins at around 5 pm, assuming it would be a good place to watch the sunset.
 It actually would have been if it didn’t shut at 4.30 pm.
 We went back a little later to watch the sunset from outside (which was OK) but we had to return the next morning before our train to Bangkok to see inside the complex.
 It’s the most complete set of ruins in Lopburi — there are lots of small temples and other buildings which have been well restored.
 We were also the only ones in the whole complex that morning, which is always nice.

 Phra Narai Ratchaniwet (King Narai’s Palace)